Fees, accommodation and living costs

 - Budget for the cost of obtaining a new visa.
 Further details can be provided by visiting: https://www.gov.uk/student-visa

 Once you have received an offer of a place at the International Study Centre, you are required to pay a confirmation payment.
-The deposit is held to cover damages and any other incidental expenses.
-Any monies left at the end of your course will be returned to you.
+The security deposit is held to cover damages and any other incidental expenses.
+Any monies left at the end of your programme will be returned to you.

 Making a payment